-His research interests focus on the international politics of the Middle East, with a particular interest in the Arabian Peninsula and the Persian Gulf.
-He has published three books, the most recent of which is The International Relations of the Persian Gulf (Cambridge University Press, 2010).
+His research focuses on the international politics of the Middle East, particularly the Arabian Peninsula and the Persian Gulf.
+He has published three books, most recently The International Relations of the Persian Gulf (Cambridge University Press, 2010).
 His articles have appeared in Foreign Affairs, Foreign Policy, Middle East Journal, Security Studies, Washington Quarterly, National Interest, and in other journals and edited volumes.
-He has testified on Gulf issues before the Committee on International Relations of the U.S. House of Representatives and the U.S. Senate Foreign Relations Committee.
 He received his Ph.D. in political science from Harvard University in 1987 and his B.A. (summa cum laude) from St. Joseph's University in Philadelphia in 1980.
 He studied Arabic at the American University in Cairo (1982-83) and Middlebury College (1984).